Transfer Credit Policy

 - If the course you are substituting is in your major department, have your departmental advisor approve the course first.

 - Dr. Braun will be the final approver of the request.
 Her office will email you to relay her decision.

 - If approved, take the course(s).
 If you attend a community college, you'll need to get a grade of A or B in order to be granted transfer credit.
 At other colleges/universities, you'll need to get a grade of C or better.
 Pass/Fail courses cannot transfer.

-- When you've completed the course(s), have the school send an official transcript directly to:
+- When you've completed the course(s), have the school email an official transcript directly to email@example.com or mail to:

 Carnegie Mellon University